gmacario/gmacario.github.io/_posts/2022-02-07-arneis-dev-cw05.md

 ![Screenshot](https://user-images.githubusercontent.com/51110452/152745900-3eb33a6c-1fa2-45bf-a8a2-b25cc525edbd.png)

-You can find the complete HOWTO at <https://arneis.readthedocs.io/en/latest/howto/howto-train-deploy-NN.html>.
+You may find the complete HOWTO on <https://arneis.readthedocs.io/>.

 <!--